insolar/docs/docs/source/ledger-nano.rst

    .. caution::

-      If you're using Ledger Nano S, make sure your Micro-USB cable supports both charging and data transfer.
-If it's a charge-only cable, you won't be able to complete this guide.
+      If it's a charge-only cable, your computer won't recognize the device and you won't be able to perform any action.

 #.
 If prompted, press both the :guilabel:`left` and :guilabel:`right` buttons simultaneously on the device to allow the manager connection.